iPSC-derived cerebral organoids reveal mitochondrial, inflammatory and neuronal vulnerabilities in bipolar disorder

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Bipolar disorder (BD) is increasingly recognized as a disorder with both mitochondrial dysfunction and heightened inflammatory reactivity, yet their contribution to neuronal activity remains unclear.
-To address these gaps, this study utilizes iPSC-derived cerebral organoids (COs) from BD patients and healthy controls to model disease-specific metabolic and inflammatory dysfunction in a physiologically relevant system.
+Bipolar disorder (BD) is increasingly recognized as a disease with both mitochondrial dysfunction and heightened inflammatory reactivity, yet contribution to neuronal activity remains unclear.
+To address these gaps, this study utilizes iPSC-derived cerebral organoids (COs) from BD patients and healthy controls to model disease-specific metabolic and inflammatory dysfunction in a more physiologically relevant system.
 BD COs exhibited mitochondrial impairment, dysregulated metabolic function, and increased nod-leucine rich repeat and pyrin domain containing protein 3 (NLRP3) inflammasome activation sensitivity.
 Treatment with MCC950, a selective NLRP3 inhibitor, effectively rescued mitochondrial function and reduced inflammatory activation in both BD and control COs.
-Additionally, a Bioactive Flavonoid Extract (BFE) was explored as a potential therapeutic, demonstrating partial rescue of inflammasome activation.
+The effect of a Bioactive Flavonoid Extract (BFE), a potential therapeutic, was also explored and yielded a partial rescue of inflammasome activation.
 These findings highlight a mitochondria-inflammasome axis in BD pathophysiology and establish a novel platform for studying BD-associated cellular mechanisms, ultimately bridging the gap between molecular dysfunction and therapeutic development.